 In this development of modern apartments, you’ll see low-rise curtain walling in each of the dwellings and in a corner design.
 To the side of the building at the stairwell, there’s a full-height curtain walling screens.

-An installation showing contrasting colour aluminium panels creating a privacy area to the window as well as decorative features.
+An installation showing contrasting colour aluminium panels creates a private area to the window as well as decorative features.

 Conservatory roof panels